Regulations for Full-time Study Programmes at the Norwegian School of Economics (NHH)

 Section 2-7 Individual adaptation of course of study (individual education plan)

-Students who are unable to complete their study programme’s full workload, cf. Section 1-3, due to compulsory military service, particularly demanding offices in student associations or other public duties, illness or other factors beyond the student’s control (force majeure), may adopt an individual education plan adapted to their current situation.
+Students who are unable to complete their study programme’s full workload, cf. Section 1-3, due to compulsory military service, particularly demanding offices in student associations or other public duties, illness or other factors beyond the student’s control (force majeure), or circumstances covered by agreements NHH has entered into at a national or international level, may adopt an individual education plan adapted to their current situation.
 Applications for such adaptation must be submitted to the Office of Student and Academic Affairs, or the student may apply for a leave of absence pursuant to Section 3-4 second paragraph.

 Individual adaptation pursuant to the first paragraph must be based on the student’s right to study at the time when the application for adaptation is submitted.
 If the student has been granted an ordinary right to study pursuant to Section 2-4, the agreement must specify when the student’s additional period of completion commences pursuant to Section 2-6.